stefanodixon-ux/webMAN-MOD/README.md

 #### Localization & Regional settings
 - Translated into 23 languages
 - Support for change BD/DVD region
+- Game listing using localized title in PARAM.SFO

 #### Content organization & information display
 - Title ID can be displayed on XMB menu (next to the title or as "info" text)